lancecontreras/FrostedGlassBehavior/README.md

 # FrostedGlassBehavior
+## With FadeInAnimation
 This is a xaml behavior that can be added to a panel or a border element that changes its background to a transparent frosted glass effect using Win2d and XAML Behavior.

+This branch comes in with a nice FadeInAnimation.
+The storyboard was coded in the behavior so no changes needed externally.

 Required Package:
 Win2D.uwp